FrostTusk/DRAMA-Compiler/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments

-* [DRAMA Assembly](https://nl.wikipedia.org/wiki/Drama_(assembleertaal)): the assembly language that made this project possible.
+* [DRAMA Assembly](https://nl.wikipedia.org/wiki/Drama_(assembleertaal)): The assembly language that made this project possible.
 * [A template to make good README.md](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2): Provided inspiration for [README.md](README.md).